*A dialogue on the incompleteness of utilitarianism

 Carlos: I don’t know about that.
 When I look at your family and the love you all share, all I see is goodness.
 Those four people you benefit matter a lot!
 Think about the richness of the happiness and fulfillment you create in this household, and the ripple effects that could have on the world.
 You are building something within these walls that is likely deeper than any good you could do outside of them, and that will reverberate throughout these boys’ lives.

 Davy: Yes but think of the ripple effects I could create if I fed a thousand hungry people instead of serving only four.
-If we’re talking about ripple effects, it’s tough to deny that my scope in this house is much more limited compared to the ripple effects I could create by serving people outside of it, even if the good happening inside the house is deep and rich.
-I know I’m doing good here, but I’m not doing the most good I could do.
+If we’re talking about ripple effects, it’s tough to deny that my scope in this house is much more limited compared to the ripple effects I could create by serving people outside of it, even if the good happening inside this house is deep and rich.

 Carlos: Well I think you are.

 Davy: And I think your shirt would disagree with you.
-“The greatest good for the greatest number.”
-That’s a very clean ethical system.
+“The greatest good for the greatest number.”1 That’s a very clean ethical system.
 But let’s be real, if that’s the ethical standard we must meet, most parents would fall far short.
 We prioritize our loved ones over the greater good, and so fail to meet the standard.
 According to your shirt, I’m living in sin.
 Here’s your coffee, by the way.

 Carlos: Oh thank you!
 Now I have to ask you a tough question: are you getting triggered by my shirt?